xma711/notebook/big_data/hadoop/README.md

 compile code and run code
 ----------------------------------

-to compile hadoop code:
+To compile hadoop code:
 	javac -classpath `hadoop classpath` -d destination_dir source_dir/Filename.java
 	(e.g. javac -classpath `hadoop classpath` -d WordCount/ ./WordCount.java)
 note that just keep the plain text 'hadoop classpath' and it is a backward quote ``, not forward.

-to generate a jar file:
+To generate a jar file:
 	jar -cvf WordCount.jar -C destination_dir .
 	(note that there is a dot at the end)